 Every animal cell is filled with a cytoskeleton, a dynamic gel made of inextensible fibers, such as microtubules, actin fibers, and intermediate filaments, all suspended in a viscous fluid.
-Numerical simulation of this gel is challenging because the fiber aspect ratios can be as large as 10.
-We describe a new method for rapidly computing the dynamics of inextensible slender filaments in periodically-sheared Stokes flow.
-The dynamics of the filaments are governed by a nonlocal slender body theory which we partially reformulate in terms of the Rotne-Prager-Yamakawa hydrodynamic tensor.
-To enforce inextensibility, we parameterize the space of inextensible fiber motions and strictly confine the dynamics to the manifold of inextensible configurations.
-To do this, we introduce a set of Lagrange multipliers for the tensile force densities on the filaments and impose the constraint of no virtual work in an $L^2$ weak sense.
-We augment this approach with a spectral discretization of the local and nonlocal slender body theory operators which is linear in the number of unknowns and gives improved spatial accuracy over approaches based on solving a line tension equation.
-For dynamics, we develop a second-order semi-implicit temporal integrator which requires at most a few evaluations of nonlocal hydrodynamics and a few block diagonal linear solves per time step.
-After demonstrating the improved accuracy and robustness of our approach through numerical examples, we apply our formulation to a permanently crosslinked actin mesh in a background oscillatory shear flow.
-We observe a characteristic frequency
+Numerical simulation of this gel is challenging because the fiber aspect ratios can be as large as 10^4 .
+We describe a method for rapidly computing the dynamics of inextensible slender filaments in periodically sheared Stokes flow.
+The dynamics of the filaments is governed by a nonlocal slender body theory which we partially reformulate in terms of the Rotne-Prager-Yamakawa hydrodynamic tensor.
+To enforce inextensibility, we parametrize the space of inextensible fiber motions and strictly confine the dynamics to the manifold of inextensible configurations.
+To do this, we introduce a set of Lagrange multipliers for the tensile force densities on the filaments and impose the constraint of no virtual work in an L^2 weak sense.
+We augment this approach with a spectral discretization of the local and nonlocal slender body theory operators which is linear in the number of unknowns and gives improved spatial accuracy over approaches based on solving a line-tension equation.
+For dynamics, we develop a second-order semi-implicit temporal integrator which requires at most a few evaluations of nonlocal hydrodynamics and a few block-diagonal linear solves per time step.
+After demonstrating the improved accuracy and robustness of our approach through numerical examples, we apply our formulation to a permanently cross-linked actin mesh in a background oscillatory shear flow.
+We observe a characteristic frequency at which the network transitions from quasistatic, primarily elastic behavior to dynamic, primarily viscous behavior.
+We find that nonlocal hydrodynamics increases the viscous modulus by as much as 25%.
+Most of this increase, in contrast to the smaller (about 10%) increase in the elastic modulus, is due to short-ranged intrafiber interactions.